 December average temperature: highs around 32°F and lows around 23°F

 Go there for: skiing and snowboarding opportunities, Hoh Rainforest

 Beware: ranger-led programs are minimal, many facilities closed, avalanche risk

-It is one of only three US National Parks boasting a ski life and you can experience it at Hurricane Ridge.
+It is one of only three US National Parks boasting a ski lift, located at Hurricane Ridge.
 While it is known for its downhill skiing, you can also go cross-country there as well on the marked routes.

 Interestingly, you can see the Pacific from a few places within the park and when the winter storms rev up, it is a spectacular sight to see from afar.

 READ MORE: Best national parks to visit in April